 Status review after fourth trip:

-On the first bank, the washerman waits alone, on the second bank are the king and queen and minister with his wife.
+On the first bank, the washerman waits alone, on the second bank are the king and the minister their wives.
 The washerwoman just reached the first bank.

-Fifth and last trip: Reaching the first bank, the washerwoman now picks up her husband with a sigh of relief, rows across with him and both get down.
+Fifth and last trip: Reaching the first bank, the washerwoman picks up her husband with a sigh of relief, rows across with him and both get off the boat.
 No condition is violated.

-The pictorial representation of the five trips is shown below.
+The pictorial representation of the five trips is shown.

-Minimum number of trips for successful crossing must be 5.
-This is because, on each of the first four trips only one person could be left on the second bank so that the second person on the trip can row back.
+Least number of trips for successful crossing must be 5: On each of the first four trips only one person could be left on the second bank so that the second person on the trip can row back.
 Last two persons cross the river on the fifth trip.

-Note that each trip across carried full capacity of 2 persons.
+Note that each trip from first bank to the second carried full capacity of 2 persons.